What is hypoglycemia?

 If a medicine is causing hypoglycemia, doctors will change the amount you take

-If you have a tumor in your pancreas, doctors will do surgery to take it out
+If you have a tumor in your pancreas, doctors will do surgery to remove the tumor

 If you have diabetes or are otherwise at risk for hypoglycemia, your doctor may suggest you: